Al-Mizan Charitable Trust

-Al-Mizan Charitable Trust (AMCT) is a Muslim-run charity that supports vulnerable families and individuals living in poverty across the United Kingdom, regardless of their faith or cultural background.
+Al-Mizan Charitable Trust (AMCT), is a Muslim-run charity that supports vulnerable families and individuals living in poverty across the United Kingdom, regardless of their faith or cultural background.

 History

-Beginnings: 2011-2012

 Al-Mizan Charitable Trust was founded in October 2011 by Mohammed Sadiq Mamdani, a social entrepreneur, who founded other charities including Muslim Youth Helpline, Ansar Youth Project and most recently Sufra.
 Al-Mizan Charitable Trust is the UK's first Muslim grant-funder that supports individuals living in poverty, regardless of their faith or cultural background.
 Every month, the Trust receives more than 40 applications for financial support, of which only half of eligible applications can be supported with a grant or interest-free loan of up to £500.
-Although the Trust prioritises applications which provide long-term benefit, rising poverty and unemployment has forced the charity to consider funding more and more applications for basic household and subsistence costs.
+Although the Trust prioritises applications which provide long-term benefit, rising poverty and unemployment have forced the charity to consider funding more and more applications for basic household and subsistence costs.

-Future: 2013-present

-Over the next 3 years, the Trust has prioritised two areas of need: food poverty and the rehabilitation of prisoners and ex-offenders.
-To this end, Al-Mizan Charitable Trust is developing food banks and subsidised kitchens.
-They aim for these food banks and kitchens to be "localised, sustainable and grassroots driven."
-They are also and launching new funding streams aimed at improving the opportunities of ex-offenders through skills development, training and access to employment.